 - One meter fiberoptic

 - One-touch autoexposure control

-The LF-Series of NIR spectrometers provide affordable, accurate, and easy to use systems for melamine screening in milk (liquid and powdered) yogurt, candy, coffee drinks, and more.
+The SR-Series of NIR spectrometers provide affordable, accurate, and easy to use systems for melamine screening in milk (liquid and powdered) yogurt, candy, coffee drinks, and more.

 Accessories can include a contact probe with 5 watt tungsten halogen illuminator and pistol grip, additional fiber optic illumination modules, a cuvette and filter holder, bifurcated dark field reflectance probe, stainless steel irradiance probe, and a stainless steel reflectance probe.